Tlingit Alaskan Native

 – Zoe Urness (Tlingit Alaskan Native)

 Urness’s LIFT Project, The Eternal Village and the Chilkat River, is a photographic exploration that examines the symbiotic relationship the Chilkat Tlingit Village of Klukwan has had with the Chilkat River for thousands of years.
 The longevity of the village is rooted in the reverence for the land, maintained through ceremony, oral history, and art.
 Modern day extractions of natural resources at the river’s headwaters threaten the continuation of this way of life.
-The exhibition will travel from visitor centers in Alaska to Aqua Art Miami and will raise awareness and serve as a call to action to support the community of Klukwan and sustain their traditional ways.
+The exhibition will travel from visitor centers in Alaska and beyond to raise awareness and serve as a call to action to support the community of Klukwan and sustain their traditional ways.”